gkartik15/roman-numeral-converter/README.md

   - Easy integration with other tools and services
   - Perfect for structured logging in production environments

-#### Metrics: Prometheus Client
+#### Metrics: Prometheus
-- **Prometheus Client**:
+- **Prometheus**:
-  - Standard metrics format for monitoring
+  - Open-source monitoring and alerting system
-  - Support for custom metrics and labels
+  - Time-series database for metrics
-  - Efficient metric collection and export
+  - Powerful query language (PromQL)
-  - Perfect for monitoring application performance and health
+  - Service discovery and target scraping

-#### Tracing: OpenTelemetry Collector
+  - Perfect for monitoring application performance

-- **OpenTelemetry Collector**:
+#### Tracing: Jaeger
-  - Standardized observability framework
+- **Jaeger**:
-  - Support for distributed tracing
+  - Open-source distributed tracing system
-  - Easy integration with various backends
+  - Support for OpenTelemetry
-  - Automatic instrumentation capabilities
+  - Real-time monitoring and debugging
   - Perfect for understanding request flow and performance bottlenecks

 ### Containerization: Docker